-- Engage the Steering Committee of the Human Capital Development Programme to fast-track key results identified for ECD in the programme. - Strengthen the functionality of the ECD Coordination Committees at sub-national level to improve the delivery of integrated ECD services. - Increase transparency on ECD funding by government and its partners to ensure streamlined spending, consistence with national development goals and improved efficiency. - Support the establishment of the National ECD Network for Uganda to facilitate coordination and advocacy for policy improvement and fostering dialogue on ECD.

-Policy & Legal Framework

-- Amend the Education Act (2008) to provide for a basis to legalise, standardise and regulate the provision of pre-primary education in government aided schools. - Fast-track the approval of the draft Inclusive Education Policy (2020) with its attendant implementation plan to guide the provision of Special Needs Education at pre-primary level.
+Coordination Engage the Steering Committee of the Human Capital Development Programme to fast-track key results identified for ECD in the programme.
+Strengthen the functionality of the ECD Coordina- tion Committees at sub-national level to improve the delivery of integrated ECD services.
+Increase transparency on ECD funding by govern- ment and its partners to ensure streamlined spending, consistence with national development goals and improved efficiency.
+Support the establishment of the National ECD Network for Uganda to facilitate coordination and advocacy for policy improvement and fostering dialogue on ECD.
+Policy & Legal Framework Amend the Education Act (2008) to provide for a basis to legalise, standardise and regulate the provision of pre-primary education in government aided schools.
+Fast-track the approval of the draft Inclusive Education Policy (2020) with its attendant implementation plan to guide the provision of Special Needs Education at pre-primary level.
+Funding Government of Uganda and its partners should prioritise increasing funding for ECD coordination, policy implementation and service delivery.
+Government of Uganda and its partners should explore alternative financing mechanisms such as Results Based Financing and Public Private Partnerships to increase access to ECD services.